SNS2026/SNS2026.github.io/docs/register.md

 Accompanying persons are welcome to attend the Welcome Reception and Coffee/Tea Breaks.
 To attend the conference banquet, there is an additional fee $XX per accompanying person.

-## :fontawesome-solid-table-list: Register for SNS 2026
+## :fontawesome-solid-arrows-to_circle: Register for SNS 2026

 We encourage all participants to register early, especially International participants to allow for visa processing times.